nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson3 - Introduction to SLIs, SLOs, and Error Budgets/README.md

 In this case, your SLI would be the actual measurement of the uptime.
 Perhaps during that year, you actually achieved 99.5% _uptime_ or 97.3% uptime.
 These measurements are your SLIs—they indicate the level of performance your service actually exhibited, and show you whether you achieved your SLO (in this case, the SLIs show that performance fell short of your objective).

 Notice that the above example is a **ratio**.
 Specifically, it is a ratio of a **measurement** to a given amount of **time** (the measured uptime per year).
 When you think of SLIs, think in terms of ratios like this—a ratio of X / Y, where X is usually a measurement and Y is usually an amount of time.

+Choosing too many indicators makes it hard to pay the right level of attention to the indicators that matter, while choosing too few may leave significant behaviors of your system unexamined.
+A handful of representative indicators are enough to evaluate and reason about a system’s health.

+Services tend to fall into a few broad categories in terms of the SLIs they find relevant:

+* **User-facing serving systems**, such as frontends, generally care about `availability`, `latency`, and `throughput`.
+In other words: Could we respond to the request?
+How long did it take to respond?
+How many requests could be handled?
+* **Storage systems** often emphasize `latency`, `availability`, and `durability`.
+In other words: How long does it take to read or write data?
+Can we access the data on demand?
+Is the data still there when we need it?
+* **Big data systems**, such as data _processing pipelines_, tend to care about `throughput` and `end-to-end latency`.
+In other words: How much data is being processed?
+How long does it take the data to progress from ingestion to completion?
+(Some pipelines may also have targets for latency on individual processing stages.)
+* All systems should care about `correctness`: was the right answer returned, the right data retrieved, the right analysis done? `Correctness` is important to track as an indicator of system health, even though it’s often a property of the data in the system rather than the infrastructure per se, and so usually not an SRE responsibility to meet.

+### An SLI Needs to...

+* Be _intentional_. e.g.: "measure CPU saturation"
+* Be _relevant_.
+Match with the stated SLO. e.g.: "How many error messages are we seeing?"
+* Focus on the _Four Golden Signals_
+* Be _measurable_.e.g.: "The amount of milliseconds it takes for a request to complete"
+* Have _direct impact_

 ### QUIZ QUESTION